mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 The `predict()` method defines the inference logic — sending the request to the model and returning its response.
 You’ll notice that type hints are included for all parameters.
 MLflow specifically requires a type hint for the `model_input` argument; without it, you’ll get a `UserWarning` when interacting with the model.
 Technically, only the `model_input` parameter needs an annotation to silence the warning.
 However, I prefer to be consistent and add type hints for every parameter and the return value.
 This not only prevents the warning but also keeps the code clean, readable, and aligned with Python best practices.

-Finally, look closely at the last four lines of code — they’re easy to overlook but absolutely essential.
+Finally, look closely at the last four lines of code; they’re easy to overlook but absolutely essential.
 These statements enable both **tracing and logging** within Databricks:

 ```python
 mlflow.openai.autolog()